 Once engaged, we will work closely with your nursing, clinical and HR executives to develop a contingency staffing plan that, in the event of a strike, maintains all the services you look to maintain while addressing all the staffing concerns of your state’s regulatory body.
 Organizations tend to over-order contingency staff, so we leverage an analytical approach that considers all perspectives, including our own hospital executive (C-level) experience, to prepare efficient, protective and comprehensive solutions.
 We trust our premier nurses and medical staff to ably hold the line, which is why we feel so confident in our efficient approach, one that makes us unique in our industry and saves our clients tens of thousands of dollars.

-Autumn is invested in seeing you successfully weather your labor dispute, so if we can assist your team with their strike planning to reduce the likelihood of a job action, we are more than happy to help.
-Thanks to decades of experience in facilities of all sizes, we possess many completed strike plans and strike plan templates.
+Freedom is invested in seeing you successfully weather your labor dispute, so if we can assist your team with their strike planning to reduce the likelihood of a job action, we are more than happy to help.
+Because we have prepared hundreds of strike plans for facilities of all sizes across the country, we possess many completed strike plans and strike plan templates.
 Our leaders also have firsthand experience running hospitals; have surveyed countless hospital boards, medical executive committees, and medical system leaders; and have sat at the negotiating table many times—and they will be on call to offer their expert guidance regarding issues specific to your facility.
 As an added benefit, we can work with your communications team to bring to their attention a range of proactive communications that will help you anticipate and defang disinformation from the union and other activists.

 When our staffing plan is complete, you will receive a detailed and transparent estimate for our services, which will include a refund schedule.
 Surprisingly, none of this is standard practice for our industry.
 During your negotiations, we will also maintain financial models that address any market adjustments to our services against the ongoing cost of union proposals.
 We will communicate any changes to our models to help your organization make well-informed decisions about whether to settle or push back on the union’s demands.